 Julie discovered sea kayaking after moving to Devon 15 years ago.
 She enjoys the freedom to explore the diverse coastlines that the UK has to offer.
 Further afield she has enjoyed exploring Jersey, France, Norway and Western Greenland, always with a sketchbook to hand to record the journey.

-Back at home in South Devon she is the chair of Totnes Canoe Club, based on the river Dart.
-She can often be found leading groups and coaching at sea kayak events but also enjoys white water kayaking, canoeing and has recently discovered surf skiing.
+Back at home near Falmouth she can often be found leading groups and coaching at sea kayak events but also enjoys white water kayaking, canoeing and has recently discovered surf skiing.
 Julie is a British Canoeing Advanced Sea Kayak Leader, performance (Level 4) coach and a sea kayak award provider.
-Julie co-organises the largest European Women’s Sea Kayak Festival, held in Devon in 2015,17,19 and 21 last year was a British Canoeing “She Paddles” Ambassador, encouraging women paddlers onto the water.
+Julie co-organises the largest European Women’s Sea Kayak Festival, held in Devon in 2015, 17,19, 21, 23 and was a British Canoeing “She Paddles” Ambassador, encouraging women paddlers onto the water.

 In recent years we’ve thought really hard about the environmental impact both of our personal paddling and our business.
 We strive to find the balance between local paddling in St Anna and those amazing memories from Northern Norway.
-We continue to focus on our own backyard and in 2023 we plan to run most of our courses and trips in the St Anna archipelago, and use the beautiful island location of Harstena as much as possible for it’s pure natural beauty and for the more dynamic waters we find there.
-We have three journeys planned to distant waters this year (High Coast, Koster and Helgelands Kusten) and will try and minimise the environmental impact of our travelling with a combination of car sharing, electric vehicles and public transport.
-We will try and take one vehicle North with our customers boats on a trailer so they can travel by train or bus where possible.
+We continue to focus on our own backyard and in 2024 we plan to run most of our courses in the St Anna archipelago, and use the beautiful island location of Harstena as much as possible for it’s pure natural beauty and for the more dynamic waters we find there.